mist-medical/MIST/README.md

-# MIST: Medical Imaging Segmentation Toolkit
+# Medical Imaging Segmentation Toolkit

 Work in progress.
 MIST is a simple 3D medical image segmentation framework for TensorFlow.